SAEON/data-portal/src/config/servers/README.md

 Instead, this repository uses a very simple Playbook to [execute a shell script](https://docs.ansible.com/ansible/latest/modules/script_module.html) (which is slightly better than specifying many shell commands in a Playbook).

-If you can't / don't want to install Ansible on your computer then you can refer to the shell scripts and just run the commands manually.
+If you can't / don't want to install Ansible on your computer then you can refer to the shell scripts and just run the commands manually (run the commands with `sudo` access).
 But... challenge yourself!
 Ansible is a fun and worthwhile tool.

 # Setup your virtual server(s)
 Configure your virtual servers so that passwordless login is possible from your computer (i.e. the Ansible __controller__).
 This means setting up SSH login on the virtual servers (__hosts__).
 Once this is done you should be able to login to your virtual servers via SSH.